Wally Swist: Fellowships, awards, and honors

 Swist's poem, "Heirloom," was selected by Anita Barrows, known for her translations of Rilke with her colleague Joanna Macy, as a finalist in the 2015 Littoral Press Broadside Competition.
 Lisa Rappoport, master printer of Littoral Press, published the poem as a letterpress limited edition broadside in October 2015.

 Swist was the winner of the 2018 Adelaide Books Essay Contest for his essay, "On Beauty."
 The essay was also the eponymous title of the book Adelaide Books published later that year, On Beauty: Essays, Reviews, Fiction, and Plays.

 In December 2018, Gabriel Rummonds, master printer and publisher of Ex Ophidia Press, located in Bainbridge Island, Washington, announced that Swist was the winner of the 2018 Ex Ophidia Press Poetry Prize for his collection A Bird Who Seems to Know Me: Poems Regarding Birds & Nature.
 The collection includes 50 lyric and short narrative poems and some 60 haiku.
 The book was published in the autumn of 2019.

 Robert Sternau, Editor of "Sufi: Journal of Mystical Philosophy & Practice," highlighted Swist as the "Feature Poet" in Issue #98, the Winter 2019/2020 issue of the journal, and in doing so published "The Bees of the Invisible," the eponymous poem of his 2019 Shanti Arts poetry collection.

 Jason Barber, Editor of "Buddhist Poetry Review," published Swist's "After Lu Chi’s Wen Fu," based on a translation by Shih-Hsiang Chen (1952), which had then been modified after consulting a translation by Sam Hamill (1991 & 2000).
 It appears in full as a feature in the July 2020 issue of the journal, and includes all fifteen parts of the work.
 Lu Chi (261-303) was a third and fourth century Chinese poet of the Jin Dynasty, and his "Wen Fu" ("The Art of Writing") is "considered one of the most articulated treatises on Chinese poetics."
-As of the July 2020 issue, all of Swist's previous contributions to "Buddhist Poetry Review," which date between 2010 and 2021, can now also be found archived online (www.buddhistpoetryreview.org).
+As of the July 2020 issue, all of Swist's previous contributions to "Buddhist Poetry Review," which date between 2010 and 2021, can now also be found archived online.